-Employers need to obtain this approval in order to hire foreign workers.
-If the assessment is positive, a report outlining the conditions of the job being offered by the employer, the names of the employees, and also the expiry date of the LMIA will be listed in the document issued by ESDC.
+Employers need to obtain this approval to hire foreign workers.
+If the assessment is positive, a report outlining the conditions of the employer’s job is offered.
+It must include the employees’ names, and the expiry date of the LMIA will be listed in the document issued by ESDC.

 If the worker is already in Canada, a work permit renewal application must be submitted.
-Immigration Pros can also handle the processing of the work permit and visas for the workers abroad or the work permit extensions inside Canada.
+Immigration Pros can also handle the work permit and visas processing for the workers abroad or the work permit extensions inside Canada.

 Recent changes to the Temporary Foreign Worker Program have made it more difficult for employers to obtain a positive LMIA.
 We strongly recommend hiring the services of an expert.
 We have successfully processed hundreds of applications.
-We have a specialized team that only deals with LMIAs..
+We have a specialized team that only deals with LMIAs.
 We will gladly provide you with a free assessment of your particular case and tell you the possible routes through which you can obtain a positive LMIA.
-Please contact us and we will gladly provide you with a free quote for your particular case.
+Please contact us, and we will gladly provide you with a free quote for your particular case.

 If you are a TFW and you need a job or you lost your job, we have LMIAs approved.
 The government has expedited the process to get new work permits in two weeks!!
 You can start working really soon!!
 Apply to positions available on our job board!!!